ITIL Foundation (Version 5)

 I really like that the key output is a solution that has been both built and tested.

 Typo?
-In table 4.4, in the key metrics row, should “building cycle” be “build cycle time”?
+In the key metrics row, should “building cycle” be “build cycle time”?

 CICD